lornajane/lornajane/README.md

 # Technology and Communication

-I'm a software engineer and API specialist with special interests in open source and writing words about technology.
+I'm a software engineer, Developer Experience specialist and API tooling expert, with special interests in open source and writing words about technology.

 ## Highlights